ActianCorp/integration-platform-docs/docs/points.md

 # Points

-The points are the central entity that Qdrant operates with.
+The points are the central entity that Cortex operates with.
 A point is a record consisting of a [vector](#) and an optional [payload](#).

 It looks like this: